vonssy/MyGate-BOT/README.md

   - Auto Register Node If Don't Have
   - Auto Complete Social Media and Ambassador Tasks Loop Every 1 Day
   - Auto Connect and Reconnect Websocket
-  - Support Running Multi Node Each Accounts
+  - Support Running Multi Node Each Accounts If Use Proxy
+  - Only Running 1 Node If Run Without Proxy
   - Multi Accounts With Threads

-Note: Only Send Ping 1 Node ID If Run Without Proxy.

 ## Requiremnets